-NGS Information Services NOAA, N/NGS12 National Geodetic Survey SSMC-3, #9202 1315 East-West Highway Silver Spring, Maryland 20910-3282 (301) 713-3242

-To obtain current elevation, description, and/or location information for bench marks shown on this map, please contact the information Services Branch of the National Geodetic Survey at (301) 173-3242, or visit its website at www.ngs.noag.gov.
-Information on elevation reference marks is readily available through a variety of sources: the NGS website, www.ngs.noag.gov/coi-bir/datasheet_pdf, the Land Boundary Information System (IABINS) maintained by the Florida Department of Environmental Protection www.lablins.org. and the Hillsborough County Survey Division www.hillsboroughounty.org/teststate/burney.ing/ nesorrough county Survey Division www.hllbcroouthcounty.orginetestalishurevind, Base map information shown on this FIRM was derived from multiple sources.
+NGS Information Services NOAA, NNGS12 National Geodetic Survey SSMC3, ag202 Highway Silver Spring, Maryland 20910-3282 (301) 713-3242 mesororugin county Survey Division www.hitiscorouchounty.ordineetaisleurewind.
+Base map information shown on this FIRM was derived from multiple sources.
 Road centerlines were provided by the City of Tampa Geographic Information System (GIS) group.
-These data were aligned to aerial imagery at 6-inch justic resolution dated 2004.
-Surface water features were provided by the Hillsborough County Information Technology & Services GIS Section.
-These data were digitzed from aerial imagery at 1-foot and 6-inch pixel resolution dated February 2000 and April 2004.
-Political bounderies were provided by the Hillsborough County Real Estate Department, Survey Division, GIS Section.
+These data were aligned to aerail emerger at 6-inch pixel resolution dated 2004.
+Surface water features were provided by the Hitisborough County Information Technology & Services GIS Section.
+These data were digitized from aerial imagery at 1-foot and 6-inch pixel resolution dated February 2000 and April 2004.
+"Policial boundaries were provided by the Hitisborough County Real Estate Department, Survey Division, GIS Section.
 These data were compiled in 2003.
-Public Land Survey System (range, township, and sections) were provided by the Florida Geographic Data Library.
-These data were produced at a scale of 124,000.
+Public Land Survey System (range tomship, and sections) were provided by the Florida Geographic Data Library.
+These data were produced at a scale of 1:24,000.